Vodafone Portugal: From Telecel to Vodafone

 The initial group of shareholders was led by Portuguese investment bank Banco Espírito Santo, Portuguese conglomerate Amorim and USA's Pacific Telesis, owner of mobile operator PacTel Cellular.

 PacTel Cellular was spun off in 1994 as AirTouch, which in turn merged in 1999 with British operator Vodafone.
 Thus, Telecel became minority-owned by the Vodafone Group.

 Telecel was listed on the Euronext-Lisbon Stock Exchange.
 Banco Espírito Santo and Amorim used the IPO and subsequent sales to sell out with considerable gains, and the Vodafone Group eventually took a controlling share.

 In 2003, the Vodafone Group launched a successful tender offer for all outstanding shares not in its possession, thus becoming the full owner of then-called Telecel-Vodafone.
 The company was definitely renamed Vodafone Portugal and delisted.

-The CEO since the beginning was António Carrapatoso.
-Now, the new CEO is Mário Vaz.
+The CEO since the beginning was António Carrapatoso, until 2012.
+Then Mário Vaz until 2023.
+The current CEO is Luís Lopes.